kdurkin77/KM.Snmp/README.md

-# KD.Snmp
+# KM.Snmp
-This library is meant to work on top of KD.Lextm.SharpSnmp (a fork of Lextm.SharpSnmp) which easily allows you to do SNMP commands get/set/getbulk/getsubree.
+This library is meant to work on top of KM.Lextm.SharpSnmp (a fork of Lextm.SharpSnmp) which easily allows you to do SNMP commands get/set/getbulk/getsubree.

 In order to create an instance of CustomSnmp to make these calls, you will need to pass it an `ISnmpLog` and an `ILogger`.